 We eat dinner at the Roof Terrace Restaurant at The Kennedy Center.
 The foods were prepared to be photographed more than eaten, and the winds were so strong the balcony was closed, but overall the meal came fast and it was convenient to seeing the opera downstairs.
 After the opera there was a freezing wind and Chaltin saved us by ordering a Lyft.

-Each passing year I appreciate a little more Faust’s willingness to make a deal with the devil to relive his youth.
+As for the story, each time I revisit Faust, I find myself sympathizing a little more with the title character’s desperation.
+His willingness to make a deal with the devil just to relive his youth—well, who hasn’t at least thought about it?
 Just tell me where to sign.

 _________________________________